At least 21 dead in ‘apocalyptic’ Venice bus crash - latest

 A bus crash near Italian city of Venice kills at least 21 people, including Ukrainian tourists

-At least 21 people have been killed after a passenger bus plunged from a overpass near Venice in an “apocalyptic” accident, say Italian authorities.
+At least 21 people have been killed after a passenger bus plunged from a overpass near Venice in an “apocalyptic” accident, according to Italian authorities.

-The vehicle, which was carrying people returning from work, was travelling from Venice to Marghera when the shocking accident took place at the overpass in Mestre on Tuesday.
+The vehicle, which was carrying people returning from work, was travelling from Venice to Marghera when the shocking accident took place at the overpass in Mestre on Tuesday evening.

 “It completely went off the road, it flew off the bridge.
 It was a bus; it was a highway.
 We are in mourning,” Venice mayor Luigi Brugnaro told Italy’s national broadcaster RAI.